gvwilson/sensibleadventures/cloudherd/reboot.md

     *   more hints about Noxy's powers
     *   Thokmay hiding his face from Bonzon
 *   details
-    *   Fly back to Stale with the wounded and the dead
+    *   Grappa Gas and Granna Fee realizes that the "soldier" who made the wisecrack is actually Tasteless
+        *   Grappa Gas starts to set the cloud down to kick him off
+        *   Dorbu stops him: "We have wounded"
+        *   Granna Fee (grimly): "There'll be another wounded when Aft finds out he's here"
-        *   Bonzon giving crisp, unforgiving orders to Dorbu
+    *   Bonzon cuts in, giving crisp orders to Dorbu
         *   Bonzon wants patrols out right away, Dorbu wants to give the soldiers a rest
         *   Rash makes a crack about knowing how it feels to be ordered around
-        *   Bonzon glancing at cloudherds, clearly deciding *not* to say some things
+        *   Bonzon glances at cloudherds, clearly deciding *not* to say some things
     *   Arrive in Stale
         *   Soldiers offload the dead
-        *   Noxy is soothing the cloud
+        *   Noxy soothes the cloud
-        *   After she gets off, she thinks, "Really sorry you had to carry them."
+        *   after she gets off, she thinks, "Really sorry you had to carry them."
-        *   Thinks she hears the cloud reply, "It's all right."
+        *   thinks she hears the cloud reply, "It's all right."
-        *   So shocked that she stumbles, but then convinces herself she was imagining it
+        *   so shocked that she stumbles, but then convinces herself she was imagining it
-    *   Back to the main square where Indy is re-organizing the villagers
+    *   back to the main square where Indy is re-organizing the villagers
-        *   Has put on her blue-and-white jacket (her favorite colors, sky and snow)
+        *   has put on her blue-and-white jacket (her favorite colors, sky and snow)
-        *   Was halfway through getting things set up when the first cloud arrived with news of how many soldiers
+        *   was halfway through getting things set up when the first cloud arrived with news of how many soldiers
+        *   she's getting an update from Aft when Gas, Fee, and the others arrive with Tasteless in tow
+        *   Aft picks up a piece of kindling and makes for Tasteless
+        *   Indy intervenes, but is just as unhappy
-        *   She's ordering villagers to re-do work
+        *   Tasteless affects to be amused
-        *   Sparks an argument between Grappa Gas and Aft about whether they should be here at all
-            *   Gas: "We shouldn't be setting up for a long stay"
-            *   Aft: "You're not the mayor any more, she is"
+        *   Dorbu (puzzled): "Meant no offense, but-"
-            *   Indy: "Stow it, both of you!"
+        *   Indy: "He's been shunned."
-        *   Dorbu's comments
+        *   Bonzon (resists being taken to lie down): "We needed a guide"
+        *   Resolution: he can sleep in one of the winter huts
+        *   Aft: "We'll have to smoke it clean after"
     *   Thokmay reports to Dorbu wearing his battle mask (Bonzon is nearby)
         *   Dorbu: "Why are you masked?"
         *   Thokmay (woodenly, half-muffled by the mask): "I was moving too slowly on the stairs, honored."